|

 brings a lusciously attractive atmosphere to his film, with soothing

 images accompanied by Trevor Jones' jazzy score.
-And even if the plot is
+Even if the plot is

-muddled and the antagonist becomes more and more plot-driven and less
+muddled and the antagonist becomes increasingly plot-driven and less

-skills and Spader's likeable lead performance keeps interest up.
+skills and Spader's likeable lead performance keep interest up.
 It's as

-superficially alluring as the yuppie culture it is set in.
+superficially alluring as the yuppie culture in which it is set.

 |